skulia15/Software-Architecture-Notes/README.md

 * Services are like the Unix commands where output from one is in input to another

+A service has a published interface - an API
+* The only way to use the service is to use the API
+* Everything else in the service is encapsulated, including the data

 ### Bezos Mandate

 1. All teams will henceforth expose their data and functionality through service interfaces
 2. Teams must communicate with each other through these interfaces
 3. There will be no other form of interprocess communication allowed